arminasr/arminasr.github.io/_posts/2021-01-23-ML-fundamentals-that-every-iOS-developer-needs-to-know-2-5-Native-domain-specific-ML-frameworks-for-iOS-developers.md

 }
 ```

-This is all the core functionality of detecting and extracting the speech from audio files using the Speech framework.
-It is important to note that the user's permission for using speech recognition is mandatory before performing an actual request.
+This is all the code needed to implement the feature of detecting and extracting the speech from audio files using the Speech framework.
 The full implementation of [`SpeechRecognitionService` is in the Github repo.](https://github.com/arminasr/IntelliNote/blob/main/IntelliNote/Services/SpeechRecognitionService.swift)

 ### How to identify the language of the text with Swift and Natural Language in iOS applications